Jonas Lapėnas: Early life

 Jonas Lapėnas was born on 5 August 1891 in Dagilynė near Pasvalys in present-day northern Lithuania.
 His parents were likely poor farm workers at the Dagilynė Manor which was owned by Otto von der Ropp.
 Lapėnas did not receive any formal education.
 From an early age, he showed interest in trade.
 It is known that at the age of 13 he traded in Pumpėnai, at the age of 16 he headed a cooperative in Ariogala and later in Plungė.
-In 1912, he worked at Žagrė (sokha), an agricultural cooperative, in Kalvarija.
+In 1912, he worked at Žagrė Society, an agricultural cooperative, in Kalvarija.
 During World War I, he traded independently and owned a bookshop.

 During the Lithuanian War of Independence, he moved to Daugai where he served as town's military commandant.
 For that, he was arrested by the Bolsheviks during the Lithuanian–Soviet War and held in Lukiškės Prison.
 In Daugai, he met parish priest Vladas Mironas.
 Together, they established a local cooperative for farmers which was headed by Lapėnas.

 In early 1920s, Lapėnas was interested in performing arts.
 He was one of the co-founders of Vilkolakis Theatre and for a time sang in the choir of the Opera Theatre (merged into the Kaunas State Musical Theatre).